devpi/devpi/doc/userman/devpi_commands.rst

                            using a http proxy.

     deployment and data options:
-      --version            show devpi_version (1.2)
+      --version            show devpi_version (1.2.1)
-      --gendeploy DIR      (unix only) install and generate a pre-configured virtualenv directory which puts devpi-server under
+      --gendeploy DIR      (unix only, deprecated) install and generate a pre- configured virtualenv directory which puts devpi-server
-                           supervisor control and provides some example files for nginx/crontab.
+                           under supervisor control and provides some example files for nginx/crontab.
 If the specified DIR exists virtualenv creation will be skipped and only the installation steps will be performed.
       --secretfile path    file containing the server side secret used for user validation.
 If it does not exist, a random secret is generated on start up and used subsequently.